EddieYT/Node_blog/README.md

 ## User instructions

 1. Register for your account.
-2. Log in as a active user.
+2. Log in as an active user.
 3. Start blogging!